A new system for handling complaints is failing consumers, say campaigners

-- Issue: There is no “Ombudsman of Ombudsmen” , so no-one is overseeing the daily operation of Ombudsmen after they have been appointed.
+Issue: There is no “Ombudsman of Ombudsmen”.
+No-one oversee the daily operation of Ombudsmen after appointment.

-Solution: CTSI must take a more proactive role in monitoring the behaviour of Ombudsmen and provide a means by which consumers can make complaints about them, if necessary.
+Solution: CTSI must take a more proactive role in monitoring the behaviour of Ombudsmen.
+It needs to provide a means by which consumers can make complaints about them, if necessary.

 Solution: Government needs to ensure that ADR is compulsory on traders.

-Solution: CTSI should reduce costs and allow smaller organisations to become Ombudsmen in sectors which do not already have them, subject, of course, to a due diligence process.
+Solution: CTSI should reduce costs and allow smaller organisations to become Ombudsmen in sectors which do not already have them.
+This should be subject, of course, to a due diligence process.

-Jo Holland was a certified ADR provider of mediation services but could not continue due to what she saw as the excessive and disproportionate fees being charged by CTSI.
+Jo Holland was a certified ADR provider of mediation services but could not continue.
+This was due to what she saw as the excessive and disproportionate fees being charged by CTSI.
 CTSI charge £750 a day for an audit plus flat fees starting at £2000.
-ADR providers are expected to offer low cost services which should be free to consumer.
+ADR providers are expected to offer low cost services which should be free to consumers.
 The high fees charged by CTSI versus what can be charged for the service to users made the business commercially unviable.

-She points out that the fees for a small one or two person company are the same as for a company with over 500 employees, which she says seems unfair.
-When we raised all these issues, and others, with the Chartered Trading Standards Institute (CTSI) and the Ombudsman Association (OA) we were told that nothing would be done.
+She points out that the fees for a small one or two person company are the same as for a company with over 500 employees.
+She says this seems unfair.
+When we raised all these issues, and others, with the Chartered Trading Standards Institute (CTSI) and the Ombudsman Association (OA), we were told that nothing would be done.

-Although, too late for Jo, last month the Minister for Small Business, Consumers & Corporate Responsibility Margot James MP wrote to the CTSI on behalf of the Department for Business, Strategy and Innovation stating that a review had identified a problem with the way the fee regime was structured.
+The Minister for Small Business, Consumers & Corporate Responsibility is Margot James MP.
+Her department is the Department for Business, Strategy and Innovation.
+Although to late for Jo, last month she wrote to the CTSI.
+She stated that a review had identified a problem with the way the fee regime was structured.
 The periodic fee had been used to fund certain functions that, whilst legitimate, should not have been funded by ADR providers.
 She took the decision that each provider should be refunded the £2,000 plus interest which would be paid for by BEIS, the tax payer.

-In June 2016 we undertook an investigation and produced a report Ombudsman Omnishambles Serious: unresolved issues affecting the operation of the ombudsman ADR system in the UK in response to a Government call for evidence.
+In June 2016 we undertook an investigation and produced a report Ombudsman Omnishambles Serious: unresolved issues affecting the operation of the ombudsman ADR system in the UK.
+This was in response to a Government call for evidence.
 It showed there were many holes in the approvals process for Ombudsmen.